imamahasane/ML_Engineer_Journey/README.md

--  `Finality: Anyone can join us by sharing advice and good resources`
+-  `Finality: Anyone can join us by sharing advice and good resources.
+Advance thanks.`